chae1/simple-messenger/README.md

 ex) $ ./server xxx.xxx.xxx.xxx:20741

-Check pdf file for a brief description o commands.
+Check pdf file for a brief description on commands.

 ### How to run a server on WSL
 You may want to run a server on WSL (Windows Subsystems for Linux) on a machine in your home network and run a client on a machine in a remote network.<br/>